Classes in IT

 This website is part of Mezcla.biz.
 Click on the logo on the right to go to the home page where you will find contact details.

-Classes are in English with some Castellano if something needs clarifying.
+Classes are in English or Spanish.
 I'm sorry I don't speak Catalan but here is a chance to improve your English and knowledge of computing at the same time! (unless you are already English-speaking!)

 Classes (actually that makes them seem too formal, let's call them workshops) will be held in the bar at Hotel Peninsular in Carrer Nou, Girona (with free WiFi) between 4pm and 6pm on Tuesdays but, if this is inconvenient, we can have sessions on Saturday mornings but we have to choose a time when the bar is not too busy.
 Or we could choose another location.
 But - a big but - there will also be classes online with videos specially shot for you.
 But you will determine the schedule.